-Police: Woman arrested in death of unrestrained 1-year-old who fell from truck at gas station
+Police: Mother arrested in death of unrestrained 1-year-old who fell from truck at gas station

 Latest Weather Blog

-Police: Woman arrested in death of unrestrained 1-year-old who fell from truck at gas station
+Police: Mother arrested in death of unrestrained 1-year-old who fell from truck at gas station

-BATON ROUGE — Police said Tuesday they had arrested a 22-year-old woman in the death of an unrestrained 1-year-old who fell out of a pickup truck and was run over at a gas station near the Amazon distribution site at the old Cortana Mall.
+BATON ROUGE — Police said Tuesday they had arrested a 22-year-old woman in the death of her unrestrained 1-year-old who fell out of a pickup truck and was run over at a gas station near the Amazon distribution site at the old Cortana Mall.

 Elizabeth Aguilar, 22, was arrested Tuesday, according to paperwork from the Baton Rouge Police Department.
 Charges include negligent homicide, failure to use a child-passenger restraint system and a lack of insurance and registration.